The Operations Plan Section of the Business Plan

 - Industry Association Memberships - Show your awareness of your industry's local, regional, or national standards and regulations by telling which industry organizations you are already a member of and/or which organizations you plan to join and telling what steps you've taken to comply with the laws and regulations that apply to your industry.

 - Supply Chains - An explanation who your suppliers are and their prices, terms, and conditions.
 Describe what alternative arrangements you have made or will make if these suppliers let you down.

 Production Process Section

-While you can think of the Stage of Development part of the operatiions plan as an overview, the Production Process section lays out the details of your business's day to day operations.
+While you can think of the Stage of Development part of the operations plan as an overview, the Production Process section lays out the details of your business's day to day operations.

-Remember, your goal for writing this section of the business plan is to demonstrate your understanding of the manufacturing or delivery process for your product or service, so you need to let the readers of your business plan know that you've crossed all your 'tees'.
+Remember, your goal for writing this section of the business plan is to demonstrate your understanding of the manufacturing or delivery process for your product or service, so you need to let the readers of your business plan know that.

 Make sure you include all these details of your business's operation:

 - General: Do an outline of your business's day to day operations, such as the hours of operation, and the days the business will be open.
 If the business is seasonal, be sure to say so.

 - The physical plant: What type of premises are they and what are the size and location?
 If it's applicable, include drawings of the building, copies of lease agreements, and/or recent real estate appraisals.
 You need to show how much the land or buildings required for your business operations are worth and tell why they're important to your proposed business.